All Episodes

 His sister is a theatre nurse.

-I've operated with her at the European Gaza Hospital many times in recent years when I've been there doing cancer surgery.
+I've operated with her at European Gaza Hospital many times in recent years when I've been there doing cancer surgery.

-Her brother Hazem is a theatre nurse in Nasser Hospital, where I've just been.
+Her brother Hazem is a theatre nurse in Nasser Hospital where I've just been.

 I worked with him on many days these last months.

-Nine months ago, he was working in the operating theatres at Nasser Hospital, and a quadcopter, remotely controlled by an Israeli military doctor, military personnel, went into the hospital, went into the theatre complex, which is on the fourth floor of the hospital, and shot Hazem in the chest.
+Nine months ago, he was working in the operating theatres at Nasser Hospital and a quadcopter, remotely controlled by an Israeli military doctor, military personnel, went into the hospital, went into the theatre complex, which is on the fourth floor of the hospital, and shot Hazem in the chest.

 He survived, but they shot him in the chest whilst he was preparing the operating theatre for operations.

-He was then abducted by the Israeli military and taken off into an Israeli prison.
+Was then abducted by the Israeli military and taken off into an Israeli prison.

-Luckily only for two weeks.
+Luckily, only for two weeks.

 He was released after two weeks.

-I mean, you said that, and again, just unpacking this, it feels so gruesome and hideous, but about the shooting of babies in the head.
+I mean, you said that, and again, just unpacking this, it feels so gruesome and hideous, but about the shooting of babies in the head and the chest and toddlers in the head and the chest.

-Just again, so we're clear about why that has to be intentional, is that because, for example, if you have what we describe as indiscriminate, reckless firing of bullets, which is a crime in itself, but a different sort of crime, is the point you would then expect to receive patients?
+Is that because, for example, if you have what we describe as indiscriminate, reckless firing of bullets, which is a crime in itself, but a different sort of crime, is the point you would then expect to receive patients where the bullets were kind of randomly around different parts of their body.

-where the bullets were kind of randomly around different parts of their body, whereas in these cases it was just the tendency was that, and we're talking about, again, toddlers and babies here, that it was too specific to the head and the chest for that to be possible.
+Whereas in these cases, it was just the tendency was that in the, and we're talking about, again, toddlers and babies here, that it was too specific to the head and the chest for that to be possible.

-That those were the appearances, absolutely.
+Those were the appearances, absolutely.

 It was the volume of cases we saw and what appeared to be the deliberate targeting.